aptos-labs/aptos-core/developer-docs-site/docs/community/index.md

 For technical questions, we recommend [Stack Overflow](https://stackoverflow.com/questions/tagged/aptos) so anyone in the world may search for, benefit from, and upvote questions and answers in a persistent location.
 To offer your own advice and find tips from others, post to and use the [Aptos Forum](https://forum.aptoslabs.com/).

 Please remember, community managers will never message or DM you first, and they will never ask you to send them money or share any sensitive, private, or personal information.
-If this happens to you, please report it to us in [Aptos Discord](https://discord.gg/aptoslabs), or by sending an email to [security@aptoslabs.com](mailto:security@aptoslabs.com).
+If this happens to you, please report it to us in [Aptos Discord](https://discord.gg/aptoslabs).

 ## Report issues, request enhancements